History of Creative Minds

 In 2011, Dr. Abedin, who had just completed her PhD program in education leadership and policy studies, was working on a charter school leadership team and as a special-education consultant.

 As a parent, she struggled to find a rigorous and high-quality public-education option for her own son, who was gifted but needed a supportive school environment and an engaging curriculum from an early age.
 She, and a group of community members worked together to assemble and submit a charter-school application.
-Dr. Abedin wrote the education plan and designed the CMI model.
+Dr. Abedin wrote the education plan and designed the Creative Minds model.
 Their application was approved by the DC Public Charter School Board, one of four charters granted, from among 20 applications, that year.

 The Education Plan

 Dr. Abedin’s doctoral dissertation research had focused on how an arts-based education impacts student engagement.
 She had seen how arts integration engaged students with learning challenges when she taught at the Gateway School in Manhattan and the Lab School of Washington.
-She intended to integrate the arts into the CMI program, both to enhance engagement and to support the inclusion of students whose talents and interests were in the arts.
+She intended to integrate the arts into the Creative Minds program, both to enhance engagement and to support the inclusion of students whose talents and interests were in the arts.

 In 2008, Dr. Abedin had met the developmental psychologist Dr. Stanley Greenspan.
 She was deeply inspired by his work, in particular his understanding of how individual sensory-processing systems influence learning.